Markos Dounis

-Markos Dounis (Μάρκος Ντούνης, born 9 May 1992) is a Greek professional footballer who plays as a forward for Super League 2 club Asteras Vlachioti.
+Markos Dounis (Μάρκος Ντούνης, born 9 May 1992) is a Greek professional footballer who plays as a forward.

 Career

 He started his career at the youth teams of Panionios and was promoted to the first team on 8 July 2007.

 AEK Athens

 Before the end of the 2013–14 season Dounis agreed to join AEK Athens on a three-year contract, which was made effective on 1 July 2014.
 He made his debut on 29 August in 4–0 home win Fokikos for the Greek Cup.
 On 17 December 2014 he scored his first goal in a comfortable 4–0 win against Fostiras.
 Despite the three-year duration of his contract, he was released on 11 September 2015, as he wasn't part of the team's plans.

 Aris

 On 16 September 2015 he signed for Aris.
 At the end of the season he celebrated promotion to the Football League.
 On 30 August 2016, he extended his contract for two seasons.
-On 12 February 2017, he scored once and was sent-off in a dramatic 2–2 away draw against Apollon Smyrni.
+On 12 February 2017, he scored once and was sent-off in a dramatic 2–2 away draw against Apollon Smyrnis.

 On 25 November 2017, he scored one goal and had one assist in a dramatic 3–2 away win against Ergotelis, after a catastrophic first half, which found his team being down by two goals.
-On 7 January 2018, he sealed a 2–0 home win against Apollon Pontou.
+On 7 January 2018, he sealed a 2–0 home win against Apollon Pontus.
 One week later he opened the score in a 2–0 away win against Apollon Larissa.
 On 18 March 2018, Dounis came in as a substitute and scored a crucial 88th-minute equalizer with his first ever free-kick goal in a 1–1 away draw against Panachaiki.
-At the end of the season he celebrated promotion to the Superleague, before leaving the club, following the expiration of his contract.
+At the end of the season, he celebrated promotion to the Super League, before leaving the club, following the expiration of his contract.